Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new things.

-- Compatible With Own Website?: iFrame embedding available.
+- Compatible With Own Website?: iFrame embedding is available.
 You can also add your shop to your Facebook page~ customers won't have to leave your page to order.

 - Extras: Premium accounts includes no ads, personalised invoices, shopping incentives, multiple shops and newsletters.
-Sell your design in the marketplace and earn commission when others buy using your designs in their customised products.
+Sell your design in the marketplace and earn a commission when others buy using your designs in their customised products.
 "Blog This" button on each product, making it easy to tell your audience about your products.